 With increasing requirements on emission reduction, there is political will to reduce the role of fossil fuels in rail tranport in Norway.

-The Norwegian Railway Authority, Jernbaneverket, hired SINTEF to find out how to electrify (or at least decarbonise) these lines.
-SINTEF considered all these lines, and evaluated multiple concepts: traditional catenary, biodiesel, natural gas, hydrogen ("hydrail"), batteries, partial catenary with smaller batteries, hydrogen-battery hybrid.
+The question is how to electrify (or at least decarbonise) these lines.
+SINTEF considered all these lines, and evaluated multiple concepts: traditional catenary, biodiesel, biogas, hydrogen ("hydrail"), batteries, partial catenary with smaller batteries, hydrogen-battery hybrid.
 The alternatives were evaluated for environmental friendliness, flexibility/robustness, economy, technology readiness and presence of regulatory framework.

 SINTEF's findings are that:

-- Diesel and biodiesel have dominating fuel costs, and also high locomotive maintenance;
+- All combustion options (diesel, biodiesel and biogas) have dominating fuel costs, and also high locomotive maintenance;

-- Catenary is competitive with diesel (except for the Nordland line), but requires enormous up-front investments;
+- Catenary is not competitive with diesel because of its enormous up-front investments on low-traffic railways;

 - Hydrogen and Batteries have a better economy than both diesel and catenary, because they couple the low energy costs of catenary with the low infrastructure costs of diesel;